We’re kicking off 2019 by offering up 10 FREE things to do in January. Happy New Year from FFTC!

 3) Winter festivals with free admission

 Us Minnesotans don’t find the cold any reason to close up shop on our community festivals; on the contrary, we embrace the weather and theme our winter bashes around it.
 You’ll find the following filled with skating, sledding and sleighrides:

-The 14th year of Urban Expeditions at Landmark kicks off with a tour of Bulgaria.
+The 15th year of Urban Expeditions kicks off at Landmark Center.
 Explore authentic music, crafts, dance, food and more all without having to leave the Twin Cities.
-The series continues select Sundays through April 15 – bring along your “travel passport” to have it stamped each time you visit a new country.
+The series continues select Sundays through April 14 – bring along your “travel passport” to have it stamped each time you visit a new country.
 The cost for admission to the Urban Expedition?
 Free.
 That’s bargain travel.
-Jan 21, 1-3pm
+Jan 13, 1-3pm

 With a few exceptions, sledding and outdoor ice skating are always going to be easy on the pocketbook.
 As this is the state of Minnesota we’re talking about here, most communities maintain free skating rinks throughout the winter (some simple frozen puddles, others far fancier), and free hills to throw a sled down are staples in most larger parks.
 Just getting started taking your littles out for winter sports?
 Or do you have tweens begging to go somewhere a little more thrilling?
 Read on for suggested list of Twin Cities sledding spots, tubing hills and outdoor ice skating rinks.
 Barring a freak change in weather, these should all be open through the month of January.